HL7/davinci-deqm/source/pages/index.md

 {: #reporting-period}Reporting Period
   : The period of time defined by the reporting program for a set of data to be submitted.
 This term is not used in this implementation guide to avoid confusion with program specific definitions.
 This can be equal to or a subset of the Measurement Period.

 {: #snapshot-update}Snapshot Update
-  : In contrast to the Incremental Update, the FHIR [Parameters] resource used in a Submit Data or the Collect Data scenario is contains *all* the DEQM and QI Core Profiles for each transaction.
+  : In contrast to the Incremental Update, the FHIR Parameters resource used in a Submit Data orthe Collect Data scenario contains all the DEQM and QI Core Profiles for each transaction.
+Ifthe Consumer supports snapshot updates, the contents of the updated payload entirelyreplaces the previous payload.

 {: #submission-period}Submission period
   : For this Implementation guide, submission period is the period of time in which data can exchanged when describing the FHIR transactions for data exchange, and measure reporting.
 The submission period typically overlaps with the measurement period and reporting period.